maximebf/gousse.js/README.md

 `App()` only perform the above actions once the document is loaded.
 It also transforms the data attributes and setup the root emitters context.
 It will dispatch an `AppReady` event when it has performed all the above.

+Optionnaly, the app can be scoped to an element by passing a root node as first argument.

 Example: